 Test environment as a Service (TEaaS)

-An on-demand test environment, the test environment as a service model gives enterprises the ability to test their software or applications by just using a web browser.
+The test environment as a service model gives enterprises the ability to test their software or applications by just using a web browser.
 Clients save on deployment of test infrastructure for testing purposes, the tools required for testing and maintenance related costs.

 Desktop as a Service (DaaS)